chrisnoonan98675/site/xl-release/how-to/configure-notification-settings.markdown

 - watcher
 ---

-You can configure the email notification preferences in XL Release by adding or removing events that trigger notifications and by modifying the roles that receive the email notifications.
+You can configure the email notification preferences in XL Release by adding events that trigger notifications and by modifying the roles that receive the email notifications.

 To view or edit the default email notification settings, select **Settings** > **Notification settings** from the top menu.